tera-private-mods/fps-utils/README.md

 * ~~Rewrite and command support~~

 ## Suggestions:
-* If you have suggestions, need help, or want to comment on my shitty coding, leave an issue report or message me (Hugedong69 on pinkies discord)
+* If you have suggestions, need help, or want to comment on my shitty coding, leave an issue report or message me (Hugedong69 on pinkies/caali's discord)